macedd/omCrawler/README.md

 omCrawler
 =========

-Headless webkit data scraper based on phantomjs
+Headless webkit data scraper based on phantomjs and jQuery

 Current status
 -----

 **Beta/Development**

 I have used it several times but havent had the time to fully complete my design goal.

 Goals
 -----

 Collect, format and store data from any possible source.

 Initial requirement was to collect data from websites within the browser perspective (ajax based), but the goal is to be a definitive crawler application for the most usual scenarios and to offer tools for making the job more concise/easier.

 Usage
 -----

 Define a crawler instance in the suites path like the example bellow (suites/proxy.json)

 	{
 	    name: 'Proxy Scrapper',
 	    databases: [